groupdocs-parser/GroupDocs.Parser-for-Java/Docs/content/parser/java/developer-guide/advanced-usage/working-with-templates.md

 ```

-[moveTo](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout#moveTo(com.groupdocs.parser.data.Point))([Point](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.data/Point "class in com.groupdocs.parser.data") point) method is used to move Table Layout.
+[moveTo(Point)](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout#moveTo(com.groupdocs.parser.data.Point)) method is used to move Table Layout.

 For example, a document has tables on each page (or a set of documents with a table on the page).
 These tables differ by position and content, but have the same columns and rows.
-In this case a user can define [`TemplateTableLayout`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout "class in com.groupdocs.parser.templates") object at (0, 0) once and then move it to the location of the definite table.
+In this case a user can define [TemplateTableLayout](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout) object at (0, 0) once and then move it to the location of the definite table.

-If the table position depends on the other object of the page, a user can define [`TemplateTableLayout`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout "class in com.groupdocs.parser.templates") object based on template document and then move it according to an anchor object.
+If the table position depends on the other object of the page, a user can define [TemplateTableLayout](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout) object based on template document and then move it according to an anchor object.
 For example, if this is a summary table and it is followed by details table (which can contain a different count of rows).
-In this case a user can define [`TemplateTableLayout`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout "class in com.groupdocs.parser.templates") object on template document (with the known details table rectangle) and then move [`TemplateTableLayout`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout "class in com.groupdocs.parser.templates") object according to the difference of details table rectangle of template and real document.
+In this case a user can define [TemplateTableLayout](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout) object on template document (with the known details table rectangle) and then move [TemplateTableLayout](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout) object according to the difference of details table rectangle of template and real document.

-[moveTo](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout#moveTo(com.groupdocs.parser.data.Point))([Point](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.data/Point "class in com.groupdocs.parser.data") point) method returns a copy of the current object.
+[moveTo(Point)](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateTableLayout#moveTo(com.groupdocs.parser.data.Point)) method returns a copy of the current object.
 A user can pass any coordinates (even negative - then layout will be moved to the left/top).

 ## Complex template example